-.
-Pick up your Rhino car and enjoy the freedom of having unlimited mileage.
+Book your car rental prior to your journey and once you arrive just collect your hire car and explore Casablanca and enjoy the freedom of having unlimited mileage.
 You may wish to visit the other beautiful and exciting Moroccan cities of Marrakech

 .
-It also saves you having to haggle with taxi drivers who will inevitably try to rip you off.
+Having a rental car also saves you having to haggle with taxi drivers who will inevitably try to rip you off.

 Driving in Casablanca, Morocco, can be a bit hectic compared to driving in some Western countries, but it's manageable with some precautions and an understanding of local driving habits.
 Here's what to expect when driving in Casablanca:

 Traffic Congestion: Casablanca is Morocco's largest city and can experience heavy traffic congestion, especially during rush hours.
 Traffic jams are common in some areas.